WICG/fenced-frame/explainer/README.md

 *   Josh Karlin

 ## Introduction

-Third party iframes can communicate with their embedding page using mechanisms such as postMessage, attributes (e.g., size and name), and permissions.
-A number of recently proposed APIs (such as [Interest group based advertising](https://github.com/WICG/turtledove), [Conversion Lift Measurements](https://github.com/w3c/web-advertising/blob/master/support_for_advertising_use_cases.md#conversion-lift-measurement)) provide some degree of unpartitioned storage/cross-site data to embedded documents.
-Once third-party cookies have been removed, such documents should not be allowed to communicate with their embedders, else they will be able to join their cross-site user identifiers with the embedder’s, which would allow for user tracking.
-This explainer proposes a new form of embedded document, called a fenced frame, that these new APIs can use to isolate themselves from their embedders, preventing cross-site recognition.
+In a web that has its cookies and storage partitioned by top-frame site, there are occasions (such as [Interest group based advertising](https://github.com/WICG/turtledove) or [Conversion Lift Measurements](https://github.com/w3c/web-advertising/blob/master/support_for_advertising_use_cases.md#conversion-lift-measurement)) when it would be useful to display content from different partitions in the same page.
+This can only be allowed if the documents that contain data from different partitions are isolated from each other such that they're visually composed on the page, but unable to communicate with each other.
+Iframes do not suit this purpose since they have several communication channels with their embedding frame (e.g., postMessage, URLs, size attribute, name attribute, etc.).
+We propose fenced frames, a new element to embed documents on a page, that explicitly prevents communication between the embedder and the frame.

 ## Goals